MileyWright/front-end/README.md

-#Product Vision Document

-This is the template for the Product Vision Document that you'll complete as a team at the beginning of Build Week.
-The PVD is crucial to the planning phase and is mandatory for all groups to complete.
-If you prefer to work in Google Docs, you can make a copy of the document here.
-☝️ Proposal

-#What problem does your app solve?
-Affords diners and food truck operators a space to find each other.
-Designed to make finding and eating at a food truck fast, easy and fun.
-Quickly see all of our Operator partners' nearby food trucks that currently open, view their current real-time GPS location, know the scheduled arrival and departure times, view photos, read customer reviews and much more, all in our easy to use app.
-Try FoodTruck TrackR today, and enjoy the best food your city has to offer.

-#Be as specific as possible; how does your app solve the problem?
-The user can input a search radius to find nearby food trucks a
 # Product Vision Document

 This is the template for the Product Vision Document that you'll complete as a team at the beginning of Build Week.
 The PVD is crucial to the planning phase and is mandatory for all groups to complete.